 There are many times throughout your life when, if you don’t already have it, you should think about getting life insurance.
-And, if you do already have it, revisit your life insurance needs as they’ll change with every major life event.
+Or, if you already have a policy, revisit your life insurance needs.

-When major life events happen, we’re often busy, pre-occupied and have other important things on our mind.
+When major life events happen, we’re often busy, preoccupied and have other thoughts on our mind.
 Fair enough, but, it’s exactly during these times (or shortly thereafter) when getting, or updating, your life insurance should be considered.

-Circumstances change, and so will your life insurance needs when:
+Circumstances change, and so will your life insurance needs when you:

 As much as it may not seem like it at the time, buying life insurance is often a smart and financially responsible move in your 20s.
 Life insurance rates when you’re young and healthy are usually the cheapest they’ll ever be, and buying now lets you lock in premiums for years (if not decades) to come.